mousepawmedia/devdocs/source/tools/devtools.rst

 Dia
 ==================================

-**Dia** is a structured diagram editor, which we use for creating flowcharts.
+-*Dia** is a structured diagram editor, which we use for creating flowcharts.

 Installing for Linux
 ----------------------------------